gzeinnumer/ValidatorValue/README.md

 - Type 1

-Return Result and use Toast as message
+Return Result and use Toast as message if validate fail
 ```java
 btnValidate.setOnClickListener(new View.OnClickListener() {
     @Override